iq85k/MQTT-IR-Controller-Tasmota/README.md

 also using the SmartIR plugin that creates the Home Assistant climate componant and publish the commands via MQTT you can find more about it in details and more about installation <a href="https://github.com/smartHomeHub/SmartIR">Click Here</a>

+# First things first
+  - make sure that you install SmartIR
+  - make sure that you have MQTT installed in Home Assistant and enable discovery
+  - Make sure that you have the Tasmota plug in installed and configured in Home Assistant

 # Required Components

 <table>